Page cover

 Bin Location

-The physical location of the product in your warehouse or storage area - Aisle, Bay, Shelf and Bin -helping staff find items quickly.
+Enter the physical location of the product in your warehouse or storage area - Aisle, Bay, Shelf and Bin.
+This helps staff find items quickly.

 Allow Back Ordering